Agriculture Employment

 Average Hourly Earnings

 The average total money earned per hour by production or nonsupervisory workers for selected industries.
-The data are collected for the week that includes the 12th of the month.
+The data is collected for the week that includes the 12th of the month.

 Average Weekly Hours

 The average number of hours worked by production or nonsupervisory workers including overtime, paid vacation and sick leave.
-The data are collected for the week that includes the 12th of the month.
+The data is collected for the week that includes the 12th of the month.

 Average Weekly Earnings